 Accademia Costume & Moda contains a historic library – and magazine / newspaper – archive (BEA), which is open to the public from Monday to Friday from 9 am to 6 pm and attended by scholars of costume, fashion, textile and jewellery alike.
 The BEA consists of more than 4,500 monographs and about 10,000 magazine issues.

-The magazine / newspaper – archive also includes unique items such as the first issue of the American magazine Harper’s Bazaar (1 November 1867) unique in Italy to the Accademia, the first issue of Club magazine: a review on men’s fashion (Winter 1949), as well as exclusive numbers of historical magazines such as Margherita, L’Officiel, Vogue America and Vogue Italy.
-Also most importantly the precious collection of Bellezza: high fashion and Italian lifestyle monthly magazine donated by the director Elsa Robiola, which the Accademia conserves and makes available to researchers and industry experts.
+The magazine / newspaper – archive also includes unique items such as the first issue of the American magazine Harper’s Bazaar (november 1st 1867) unique in Italy, the first issue of Club magazine: a review on men’s fashion (Winter 1949), as well as exclusive numbers of historical magazines such as Margherita, La Mode Illustrée, Vogue and Vogue Italia.
+Also most importantly the precious collection of Bellezza: high fashion and Italian lifestyle monthly magazine donated by the director Elsa Robiola, which the Accademia preserves and makes available to researchers and industry experts.

 Over the course of time, the library has been greatly enriched by prestigious private collections (the Rosana Pistolese Fund and the Bruno Piattelli Fund), which were donated to the Accademia and represents today one of the many jewels of its archival heritage.